 “Hey Rachel!
 I absolutely love your blog.
 Every post has such valuable content, your brand and design is really gorgeous, and you seem like a genuine person as well!
 Since I read your post about your 1st blogivesary I've been wondering: What's your secret?
 Would you mind sharing the one thing that you did that you feel really contributed to your blogs growth?
 Or can you point me towards any helpful resources you used?”

 Ahhh!
 First of all, I am so flattered by your kind words!
 Thank you!
-I really can’t give you a “one secret” response though!
-Instead, I’m breaking it into 3 secrets to growing your blog (plus a bonus one at the end!!)!
+I really can't give you a “one secret” response though!
+Instead, I'm breaking it into 3 secrets to growing your blog (plus a bonus one at the end!!)!
 In the last 4 years, I've grown my blog to reach millions of people, earning over 6 figures a year since year 2!
 These are my ultimate secrets that have really set my apart!